 About the Profession

 Doctors of Optometry examine, diagnose, treat, and manage diseases of the eye.
 Training requires four years at a professional school of optometry preceded by a bachelor’s degree or at least 90 credits of undergraduate education including the five prerequisite courses while individual schools may require psychology, statistics, microbiology or additional courses.
 The required admissions test is the Optometry Admissions Test (OAT).
-Review recent admission statistics (PDF) (this link will take you to another site) to see the profile of the most recently admitted class, as well as other data related to applicants, students, faculty, research, and residencies.
+You can review recent admission statistics to see the profile of the most recently admitted class, as well as other data related to applicants, students, faculty, research, and residencies.

 For information you may contact the Association of Colleges and Schools of Optometry.
 There are 23 schools of optometry in the US.
 One school located in New York State, the SUNY College of Optometry, is public and located in New York City.